xXleowXx/gitlab-charts/doc/charts/minio/index.md

 ## Design Choices

-Design choices related to the [upstream chart](https://github.com/kubernetes/charts/tree/master/stable/minio) can be found in their README.
+Design choices related to the [upstream chart](https://github.com/kubernetes/charts/tree/master/stable/minio) can be found in the project's README.

 GitLab chose to alter that chart in order to simplify configuration of the secrets, and to remove all use of secrets in environment variables.
-GitLab added `initContainer`s to control the population of secrets into the `config.json` and a chart-wide `enabled` flag.
+GitLab added `initContainer`s to control the population of secrets into the `config.json`, and a chart-wide `enabled` flag.

 This chart makes use of only one secret:

 - `global.minio.credentials.secret`: A global secret containing the `accesskey` and `secretkey` values that will be used for authentication to the bucket(s).